Joseph E. Brown: Second term

 Brown easily won re-election in 1859 when he defeated a young Warren Akin Sr. (who was just beginning his political career) by a margin of 60%-40%.

 Brown was a slave owner; in 1850, he owned five slaves.
 By 1860 when he was governor, he owned a total of 19 slaves and several farms in Cherokee County, Georgia.

 Brown became a strong supporter of secession from the United States after Abraham Lincoln's election and South Carolina's secession in 1860.
 He feared that Lincoln would abolish slavery.
 Considering it the basis of the South's lucrative plantation economy, he called upon Georgians to oppose the efforts to end slavery:

 What will be the result to the institution of slavery, which will follow submission to the inauguration and administration of Mr. Lincoln as the President ... it will be the total abolition of slavery ...
 I do not doubt, therefore, that submission to the administration of Mr. Lincoln will result in the final abolition of slavery.
 If we fail to resist now, we will never again have the strength to resist.

 — Joseph E. Brown, December 7, 1860, emphasis added.

 Once the Confederacy was established, Brown, a states' rights advocate, spoke out against expansion of the Confederate central government's powers.
 He denounced President Jefferson Davis in particular.
-Brown tried to stop Colonel Francis Bartow from taking Georgia troops "out of the state" to the First Battle of Bull Run.
+Brown tried to stop Colonel Francis Bartow from taking Georgia troops "out of the state" to the First Battle of Bull Run (Manassas).
 He objected most strenuously to military conscription by the Confederate government in Richmond, protested the army's impressment of goods and slave labor, and was critical of Confederate tax and blockade-running policies.
 In time, other Confederate governors followed Brown's example, undermining the war effort and sapping the Confederacy of vital resources.